- Start date: September

 Big Data Fundamentals

-This class aims to endow students with an understanding of the new challenges posed by the advent for big data, as they refer to its modelling, storage, and access, along with an understanding of the key algorithms and techniques which are embodied in data analytics solutions.
+This class aims to endow you with an understanding of the new challenges posed by the advent of big data, as they refer to its modelling, storage, and access, along with an understanding of the key algorithms and techniques which are embodied in data analytics solutions.